johnroutledge/milestone-project-1/README.md

 * Lighthouse (in Google Chrome Devtools)

 ## Features

 **Implemented**
 * The navbar hides/appears smoothly on scroll down/up (credits in the code) to give a modern feel and also to maximize the amount of screen real estate.
 * The navbar collapses to a burger menu on smaller screens to further increase the available screen area.
 * The same footer appears on every page to maintain consitency and give quick access to relevant social media links.
 * The footer also includes a centrally located call-to-action button which encourages people to register for free.
-* All pages are genarally laid out to conform to the F-shape which people usually scan a website (left-righ-left-down): hero image with a jumbotron containing key imformation overlaid to the left, then more decriptive content at the bottom.
+* All pages are genarally laid out to conform to the F-shape which people usually scan a website (left-righ-left-down): hero image with an overlay containing key imformation overlaid to the left, then more decriptive content at the bottom.
-* Jumbotrons contain clear, concise information to avoid cognitive overload.
+* Overlays contain clear, concise information to avoid cognitive overload.
 * The home page has a clear call to action button placed stragically below rhetorical questions in order to encourage users to subscribe.
 * The home page incorporates content hinting by partially revealing an element just above the fold.
 * The home page uses a parallax effect to continue the modern feel.